-Immediately following an incident, the member(s) of staff involved will verbally report the incident to the Head Teacher and provide a comprehensive written record of the situation as soon as possible, using the central digital reporting system, and the Physical Intervention Report Form.
-The written report of the incident must be thorough, including as much detail as possible as to what had happened before, during and after the incident, the reasons why specific interventions were employed, and any injuries incurred due to the incident.
+Immediately following an incident, the member(s) of staff involved will verbally report the incident to the Head Teacher and provide a comprehensive written record of the situation as soon as possible, using the central digital reporting system CPOMS.
+If required for the pupil's paper file the Physical Intervention Report Form can be used.
+The written report of the incident must be thorough, including as much factual detail as possible as to what had happened before (the trigger), during (the behaviour) and after the incident (the consequences), including the reasons why specific interventions were employed, and any injuries incurred due to the incident.

-Records should be retained and analysed by the Head Teacher to ensure that such interventions are being used appropriately, and to identify patterns of behaviour and responses to that behaviour that may require changes to school practice, e.g. increased staff training or further behavioural or emotional support.
+Records should be analysed by the Head Teacher to ensure that such interventions are being used appropriately, and to identify patterns of behaviour and responses to that behaviour that may require changes to school practice, e.g. increased staff training or further behavioural or emotional support.